 As I mentioned in my previous post, a California King bed is something we had wanted for a long time.
-But once we realized how expensive a nice frame would be, it was time to get building.
-Of course I found this project to be the perfect excuse to finally get a Kreg Jig!
-In terms of actual materials, one of the first things I ordered was a set of tapered furniture legs from DIY Upholstery Supply.
-These were the widest I could easily find – 2.5″ at their widest and 6″ tall.
+But once we realized how expensive a frame would be, it was time to get building.
+Of course I found this project to be theperfect excuse to finally get a Kreg Jig!

 Then I got to bust out my brand-spanking-new Kreg Jig!
 If you are using a Kreg Jig for the first time, I highly recommend practicing on some excess boards to make sure your settings are correct.

 You only need to drill pocket holes in the boards that will not have exposed ends.
 For me this was the long side boards.
 I assembled the bed in our room, but I don’t necessarily think you have to do it this way, depending on your situation.
-After the four sides were secured together (use corner clamps!), I reinforced the corners with diagonal supports (where the legs will be attached to).
-A Kreg Jig will still work on a 45-degree angle, you just place the end in flush and line up the guides with the end of the board.
+After the four sides were secured together (use corner clamps!), I reinforced the corners with diagonal supports, which is what the the legs will be attached to.
 The picture below shows the bed frame flipped over (you’re looking at the bottom) as I was attaching the plates for the legs.

-*Initially the inside length of the diagonal cut was 10″, but you could hardly see the legs on the final product, so I went back and cut them down to an inside length of 5″.
+*Initially the inside length of the diagonal cut was 10″ (below), but you could hardly see the legs on the final product, so I went back and cut them down to an inside length of 5″.

 I’d say for anything larger than a twin bed, you will need at least one center leg support.
 For our California King Bed, we opted for a total of 4.
-We attached them to each of the horizontal beams and one at the head of the bed (not shown).
+We attached the leg supports to the horizontal beams with 2.5″ decking screws.

-The color doesn’t match perfectly with our existing dresser, but that honestly hasn’t prevented me from being super happy with the end result.
-Initially we thought we would build a head board, but now that everything is in place, I think we will keep it as is and just beef up the pillows.
+The color doesn’t match perfectly with our existing dresser, but that hasn’t prevented me from being happy with the result.
+Initially we thought we would build a head board, but now that it’s done we plan to keep it as is.

 Also, I just have to give some love to our awesome pendant lights (which are original to the house!).
 I can assure you these aren’t going anywhere anytime soon – or ever!